Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Ablation studies

-We evaluated each method using gpt-4o-mini and reported Pass@k Rate.
-Figure~\ref{fig:scaling-gpt-4o-mini-humaneval} shows the results for HumanEval, and Figure~\ref{fig:scaling-gpt-4o-mini-mbpp} shows the results for MBPP.
-Each curve represents the mean of five runs, and each shaded area indicates 95\% confidence intervals based on the $t$-distribution.
+To demonstrate the robustness, we evaluated IRRI on CodeContests \citep{li2022competition} with gpt-4o-mini as the base model (Figure~\ref{fig:scaling-gpt-4o-mini-codecontests}).
+We also evaluated IRRI on Leetcode \citep{guo2024deepseek} with Llama-3.1-8B-Instruct as the base model (Figure~\ref{fig:scaling-llama-3.1-8b-instruct-leetcode}).
+Each curve represents the mean of three runs, and each shaded area indicates 95\% confidence intervals based on the $t$-distribution.
+We found that IRRI achieves inference scaling performance comparable to SFS.